dmig/asyncpg-sqlalchemy-vs-raw/README.md

-# A simple performance comparision for SQLAlchemy + asyncpg
+# A simple performance comparison for SQLAlchemy + asyncpg

 Creates a simple table, executes a series of simple queries and measures execution times.